 When did you decide to pursue your career as a librarian?

 “Probably in middle, maybe late high school.
-I had decided that being a librarian was what I wanted to do, though I was already working in the church, so I had that”.
+I had decided that being a librarian was what I wanted to do, though I was already working in the church, so I had that.”

 How did you decide to pursue your career?

 It really just kind of were opportunities that were given to me like when I was working in the church someone told me I should look into it.
 She was the secretary to the library administrator at the Addison County and she knew this position was coming open and I went up there and got the job.
 I really just enjoyed it.
 I enjoyed helping people and whether that be help them with finding something to read or helping that decision, giving them the information to make decisions.
 And the people you know, you would work with the class and call in and you will help them you know, select things to read and get to information that will help them for whatever they will do.
-And so it's a very service oriented profession, and I really enjoyed that.”
+And so it's a very service-oriented profession, and I really enjoyed that.”

 How do you balance your career and your personal endeavors?

 “Well that was a little trickier because I find that having can disorder jobs.
 A lot of what you do, you're basically with the thing about it is my wife is also an organist at a company has determined, so we're together on a personal level that way.
 A lot but I think, as I've gotten older, you just learn that you don't have to finish everything up in a day, but you don't finish in one day.
 It's got to be there waiting on that doesn't mean we don't have deadlines from time to time.
 And you have to meet that.
 But, but you have to realize that there are so many hours in the day, you devote all the hours you can do the work that didn't make time for yourself.
-And for me, that's getting up a little earlier.
-In the morning so that I've got that time over my hot brewed coffee, you know, and can kind of have that time for myself.
+And for me, that's getting up a little earlier in the morning so that I've got that time over my hot brewed coffee, you know, and can kind of have that time for myself.
 And then some time to kind of zone out of the day and reflect you know, because work is always going to be available to you.
 There's always something you can do.
 And the fact that you don't finish it all of a day is job security.”

 Who served as a mentor to you and how did they do so?